National September 11 Memorial & Museum

 Remembering One of America’s Darkest Days

 Located at ground zero, the site of the former World Trade Center in New York City, the National September 11 Memorial and Museum commemorates the lives lost in the September 11 terrorist attacks in 2001.
+It is a defining landmark of Lower Manhattan that every visitor to New York City should experience.

 Centerpiece of the memorial are two massive pools, each about an acre in size, that sit in the footprints of the former Twin Towers.
 Waterfalls cascade down the sides of the pools, and the names of all 3,000 victims of the September 11 attacks are inscribed around the edges.